The most isolated way to run a real server

 }'Run it where nothing's exposed.

-Spin up a hardware-isolated Cube with no public IP and full root SSH in under a minute.
+Spin up an isolated Cube with no public IP and full root SSH in under a minute.